 The Reader’s Digest Version: Client, age 59, stopped for shoplifting a $39 I-pad speaker at Costco.
 Client facing a divorce and a civil fraud case, so avoiding a conviction for a crime of dishonesty was keenly needed.
 The case in the Fullerton Superior Court was indeed resolved for diversion and no conviction, much to the client’s relief.

 It was not our client’s first brush with the law, which would not be unexpected given his age.
-He had prior convictions for misdemeanor DUI and a misdemeanor criminal threats (Penal Code § 422).
+He had prior convictions for misdemeanor DUI and for misdemeanor criminal threats (Penal Code § 422).
 The prior convictions were both more than twenty years old.
 For the past twenty years, he had lived an honest and upright life, working continuously and marrying.

 When the client was taken to the loss prevention office within Costco, he was tremendously embarrassed.
 He was going through a brutal divorce and facing a civil lawsuit for fraud and breach of contract over a business problem.
 Consequently, being prosecuted for shoplifting was another problem to handle and possibly impeachment of him in the civil lawsuit, as shoplifting is certainly a crime of dishonesty.